 We will answer these questions later in this guide.
-If you have any questions about this guide, one of our claim advisors will be happy to answer them for you, just give them a call on the number below.
+If you have any questions about this personal injury compensation guide, one of our claim advisors will be happy to answer them for you, just give them a call on the number below.

 Start By Informing Your Employer, Supervisor Or Manager

-The first step to follow if you’re wondering what to do following an accident at work is to make sure that your immediate line manager or supervisor is informed of the incident.
+The first step to follow if you’re injured in an accident and are wondering what to do following an accident at work is to make sure that your immediate line manager or supervisor is informed of the incident.
 There are several very good reasons for this.

 Your supervisor will understand the accident and emergency procedures at work, and will be able to a) make sure you receive first aid treatment, and b) ensure that the hazard that caused the accident is dealt with.
 Your supervisor will also be able to tell you what steps you need to take to report the accident officially.
+They could also help you get the statutory sick pay SSP you need if you take time off work to recover.
 Your supervisor will have to report further up the chain of command and may have to become involved in a Health & Safety audit in the future, so it is important that they are made aware that the accident took place.

 Record Your Workplace Accident